JAWorsfold/CV/README.md

 # *Curriculum Vitae*

 ## Summary
-As a tech lead at Flock, I thrive on the opportunities and satisfaction of leading a team, fostering innovation and growth while harnessing the union of diverse minds to deliver cutting-edge technology.
-In the confluence of data-rich and innovative environments, my comprehensive skills as a Full Stack Developer, DevOps Engineer, and Data Science enthusiast find their most potent application.
+Experienced Tech Lead driven by a genuine passion for guiding teams and fostering innovation.
+I have a proven track record of leveraging diverse perspectives to deliver cutting-edge and impactful technology solutions.
+With expertise as a Full Stack Developer, DevOps Engineer, and Data Science enthusiast, I thrive in data-rich, creative, and innovative environments.

 ## Skills and Software